 How should a research blog be structured?

-The blog editors will likely suggest a title that’s optimized for search engines.
+The blog editors will likely suggest a title that’s optimised for search engines.
 However, it’s a good idea to propose a working title before you start writing to keep your writing focused on that one thing.

 Word count is flexible although between 500 and 2,000 words is preferred.
 Rather than aim for an arbitrary word count, use as many words as you need to tell the story in a succinct, structured way.